araobp/nlan/README.md

 - As my hobby, I just want to develop a very simple DevOps framework for networking containers for several use cases.
 - I don't have a chance to write code at work...
-- I want a test bed (at a very low cost, under $100) to run YANG, grpc, docker, etcd, BGP/OSPF, Open vSwitch, OVSDB...
+- I want a test bed (at a very low cost, under $100) to run YANG, grpc, docker, BGP/OSPF, Open vSwitch, OVSDB...
 Raspberry Pi is the best for such a purpose.
 - I need to migrate from Java/Python to Golang for some reasons.

 ##Current status(2016/01/10)
 - [Findings](./doc/FINDINGS.md)

-####Direction from now on
-- I am not going to use etcd -- etcd is not suitable for this project.
-- I am going to use [tega](https://github.com/araobp/tega) to simplify the architecture.
+##Go version
+1.5.3

 ##NLAN services
 - PTN: Packet Transport Network (Layer 1 and Layer 2)